AhmedShaaban11/AskMe/README.md

 data of users & questions.
 Program now is in a stable condition, although it will be enhanced more at the future.

+## Features

+  - Ask: You can ask a question to any user

+    - Threads: You can make a thread if the parent question answered

+    - Anonymous Questions: You can ask anonymous questions

+  - Answer: You can answer questions to you

+  - Recieving Anonymous Questions Control: You can choose to accept anonymous questions or not

+  - Print Questions To You

+  - Print Question From You

+  - Feed: Printing the latest questions asked by users

+  - List Users: Printing users in the system

+  - Delete A Question: You can delete a question from/to you

+  - Delete Your Account

 ## Classes

   - User: A record for user information